 The user can move the waveform probes around, to look at other signals both on the schematic nets and within components.
-For example, move a probe onto one of the LED models and select to view the "power_dissipated" or the "lumens_output".
+For example, move a probe onto one of the LED models and select to view the "power_dissipated".

 If the user creates a free account on systemvision, he can make a copy of this design.
 Then he can make changes to it, such as adjusting the r_iset resistor value.
 He can then simply re-run the simulation to see the effect of that change.